Re-Animated: Plot

 Jimmy Roberts is a 12-year-old middle school student who is often bullied and belittled by his peers.
 During his class trip to Gollyworld, an amusement park themed around animated cartoon characters created by the late Milt Appleday, Jimmy misses out on many of the attractions.
 On the suggestion of Jimmy's friend Craig, the popular students tell him to search for Appleday's frozen brain in the ride "Tux's Arctic Adventure".
 Jimmy unwillingly goes there and bumps into Milt's middle-aged, clumsy son Sonny, who is attempting to retrieve the brain.
-Jimmy quickly flees and is hit by an oncoming attraction: "Crocco's Train".
+Jimmy quickly flees, only to be hit by a train ride called "Crocco's Train".
 He is then sent to an on-premises hospital, where Milt's brain is transplanted into his head.
-Jimmy survives the operation with his personality intact, but he can now see all of Appleday's characters in real life.
+Jimmy survives the operation with his original brain's "personality gland" intact, allowing him to retain his identity and memories.
+Later at night, Jimmy discovers that he can now experience and interact with Appleday's characters.

 With the help of his crush, Craig's sister Robin, Jimmy learns that Sonny unwittingly ruined the characters' popularity through his own ideas.
-When Jimmy is hired as the new president of Appleday Pictures, replacing Sonny, its mascot character Golly Gopher believes Jimmy can quickly make him famous again.
-With Milt's creativity and imagination, Jimmy becomes immensely popular, but he no longer has time for school or his friends.
+When Jimmy is hired as the new president of Appleday Pictures, replacing Sonny, its mascot character Golly Gopher believes that Jimmy can make him famous again.
+With Milt's creativity and imagination, Jimmy becomes extremely popular, but he no longer has time for school or his friends.
 Meanwhile, Sonny deceives Jimmy's father into letting him rent out a room in Jimmy's house, and has dinner with the Roberts family while scheming to remove Milt's brain from Jimmy's head.
 He then devises a plan to modify Crocco's Train to include several dangerous devices that will decapitate Jimmy.
-However, he yells his plan out loud, and Yancy, Jimmy's alien sister, catches on.
+However, Jimmy's alien sister Yancy hears his plan.

 Robin attempts to point out to Jimmy that the cartoons are taking advantage of him, but he denies this and leaves for his television debut, and Sonny takes Robin hostage.
-At the studio, Jimmy tells Golly that being president hasn't gotten him what he really wanted, causing a furious Golly to scold him for being a pushover, and Jimmy realizes Robin was right and denounces his position on-air.
+At the studio, Jimmy tells Golly that being president has not gotten him what he really wanted, causing a furious Golly to yell at him, and Jimmy realizes that Robin was right and denounces his position on-air.
 He then finds out Sonny has tied Robin to the train tracks.
 Golly apologizes for his anger and temporarily changes Jimmy into a cartoon knight in shining armor.
 Jimmy goes inside the train and destroys the engine, saving Robin.
 He then dresses up as Milt to momentarily distract Sonny by appealing to his affection for his father.
 Yancy teleports Sonny home to save Jimmy, and then teleports herself.
-Robin and Jimmy return to Craig's house, and they mend their "friendship".
-However, since the partygoers there were watching Jimmy's announcement and saw him talk about the importance of friendship over popularity, they leave.
+Robin and Jimmy return to Craig's house, and the boys make amends.
+However, the partygoers there leave after watching Jimmy's announcement and hearing him talk about the importance of friendship over popularity.

 In a mid-credits scene, while Jimmy is leaving for school, Sonny attempts to extract his brain with a crane-like device, but misses.